Accepting the first offer of compensation?

 ● negotiate with the insurance company to revise upwards any offer

-The Injuries Board do provide compensation guidelines known as the Book of Quantum predicated on average amounts awarded for minor whiplash right up to serious head injuries and suchlike.
+The Judicial Council do provide compensation guidelines known predicated on average amounts awarded for minor whiplash right up to serious head injuries and suchlike.

 However a good personal injury solicitor can look at your case holistically and may where appropriate seek more compensation for adverse consequences such as;